jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
-  <p>It's gonna be hard to get the transactions through.
+  <p>Even if you want to get out, it's gonna be hard to get the transactions through.
 There’s going to be a frenzy of activity when we turn on the sequencer.
-Tons of congestion as people clamor to capitalize on the situation.
-The sharks are gonna take out massive loans and swap out worthless tokens for valuable ones.
-Those pools will be drained in minutes.</p>
+The congestion will be insane.
+The sharks are gonna take out massive loans to drain the pools.
+Those pools will be empty in minutes.</p>
 </div>

 <div class="dialogue right">